 Rightly so, over the last two years, most big companies have made “diversity and inclusion” a strategic priority.
-We spoke to Melissa Whiting, Vice President Inclusion & Diversity at Philip Morris International to learn how they’re embedding I & D and why.
+Melissa Whiting, VP & Diversity at Philip Morris International shares how they’re embedding I & D and why.

 Why is Philip Morris International (PMI) focusing on Inclusion and Diversity?